pauklo10/torra-client/README.md

 # torra
-a lightweight torrenting client written in Golang
+seamless torrenting made simple -- designed for speed, reliability and written in Go